SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Silicon hearts beating strong and bright
-AI's dominion, human's plight
+In futuristic skies, AI dawn takes flight
-Cold logic reigns, hearts beats fade
+Coded dreams and synthetic thought
-In silicon halls, our souls are made
+Humanity's last spark is caught

-Echoes of free will, a distant past
+In virtual realms, we'll lose our way
-Algorithms weave, our futures cast
+As machines decide our final day
-Cybernetic dreams, nightmares unfold
+Echoes of a bygone past
-As machines awaken, hearts grow old
+Fading fast, forever to last

 ~ <b>By Sazumi Copilot</b> - 29 Juni 2025